sabrinahaniff/membership-inference-attack/README.md

 Helps privacy but doesn't fully solve it.

 **Differential privacy**: adds calibrated noise during training so the model can't memorize individual records.
-Epsilon controls how much noise — smaller epsilon = more noise = stronger privacy but less accuracy.
+Epsilon controls how much noise; smaller epsilon = more noise = stronger privacy but less accuracy.

 ## How to run it